View Document Text

 this service.

-Emerald Advisors does not have an obligation to advise or take any action on behalf of a client with regard
+client opts out, Emerald Advisors does not have an obligation to advise or take any action on behalf of

-to class action litigation involving investments held in or formerly held in a clientʹs account.
+that client with regard to class-action litigation involving investments held in or formerly held in the

 Class Action Claims

-In October of 2023, we began providing class action litigation monitoring and securities claim filing
+In October 2023, the Firm began providing class-action litigation monitoring and securities claim-filing

 Estate Planning Services